-Pre-PT students from Widener and other institutions with articulation agreements should consult their undergraduate catalog for prerequisites.
-In addition, students are expected to submit GRE scores and provide evidence of observation (paid or volunteer) in physical therapy.
+Pre-PT students from Widener and other institutions with articulation agreements should consult their undergraduate bulletin for prerequisites.
+In addition, students are expected to submit GRE scores and provide evidence of volunteer service in physical therapy.
 Three letters of recommendation are required.
 One of the letters must be from a physical therapist, and another must be from a professor.
-Submission of health requirements, clearances, and successful completion of Professional Rescuer CPR and First Aid will be required prior to the start of the fall semester of the first year.
+Successful completion of Professional Rescuer CPR and First Aid will be required prior to the first clinical affiliation.
 Prior to matriculation, those admitted to the program must attest to their ability, with or without reasonable accommodation, to perform all essential functions described in the institute's Essential Functions Document.